apache/activemq-artemis/docs/user-manual/en/queue-attributes.md

 This name attribute of queue defines the name of the queue.
 When we do this at a jms level we follow a naming convention so the actual name of the core queue will be `jms.queue.selectorQueue`.

-The entry element configures the name that will be used to bind the queue to JNDI.
-This is a mandatory element and the queue can contain multiple of these to bind the same queue to different names.

 The selector element defines what JMS message selector the predefined queue will have.
 Only messages that match the selector will be added to